theAshbringer/express-mesto-gha/README.md

 https://github.com/theAshbringer/express-mesto-gha

 ## API
 There are USER and CARD entities.
-All available action are listed below.
+All available actions are listed below.

 ### Users: